Decentralized Algorithms for Wasserstein Barycenters: Background on Population Wasserstein barycenter

 For identically distributed measures, problem \eqref{def:Wassersteinbarycenter} can be interpreted as an empirical counterpart of problem \eqref{def:Freche_population}.
-If a solution of \eqref{def:Freche_population} exists and is unique, then it is referred to as the population barycenter for distribution $\PP$.
+If a solution of \eqref{def:Freche_population} exists and is unique, then it is referred to as the population barycenter of distribution $\PP$.